felixmckenzie/T3A2-A-/README.md

 - Firebase Authentication

 ## User Stories

-As Max, a Project Manager, I’m currently lacking visibility across all my projects.
-I want a tool that allows me to plan and manage all of my team’s projects in one place, so that I know how many projects I have, what each includes and when each is happening.
+As Max, A Project Manager, I’m currently lacking visibility across all my projects.
+I would like a tool that allows me to plan and manage all of my team’s projects in one place, so that I know how many projects I have, what each includes and when each is happening.

+As Joe, A Project Manager, I want to be able to create tasks for a project, So my team can easily visualize all the requirements necessary to complete a project.

+As Emma, A Frontend Developer, During a project, plans and requirements often change to meet the client needs, I want to be able to update and delete tasks to reflect the current state of the project.

-As Michael, a Frontend Developer on a team, when working on a project I want to be able to view a task’s priority status, so I know what tickets will make the most impact with achieving the project goals.
+As Michael, A Frontend Developer on a team, when working on a project I want to be able to view a task’s priority status, so I know what tickets will make the most impact with achieving the project goals.

+As Jane, a Backend Developer, I’m often working across multiple projects with multiple teams.
+I want to receive notifications in a central location, when someone comments on a project task that’s assigned to me.

-As Sarah, a Product Manager, I want to be able to see how much (or little) work each individual team member has on their plate, so I know who to delegate tasks to.
+As Sarah, A Product Manager, When working on a project,  I want to be able to track each team member's workload by how many tasks are assigned to an individual, so I can gauge each team member’s work capacity.

-As Lisa, a freelance Web Developer, I want to be able to set due dates for projects, so I can manage my workload and stay on track with client requests.
+As Lisa, A freelance Web Developer, I want to be able to set due dates for projects, so I can manage my workload and stay on track with client requests.

-As George, a UX/UI Designer, I want to be able to comment on project tasks that are assigned to fellow team members, so I can ask how a task is progressing and provide feedback to the developers on my team.
+As George, a UX/UI Designer, I want to be able to comment on project tasks that are assigned to fellow team members, so I can know how a task is progressing and provide feedback to the developers on my team.

 ## Application Architecture Diagram
 ![application-architecture](./diagrams/App%20Architecture%20Diagram.png)